-This prospectus relates to the resale by the Selling Securityholders listed in this prospectus, which include entities affiliated with Symphony Capital Partners, L.P., of up to 21,114,630 shares of our common stock, 7,038,210 shares of common stock which are issuable upon the exercise of warrants held by the Selling Securityholders, and warrants to purchase our common stock.
+This prospectus relates to the resale by the Selling Securityholders listed in this prospectus, which include entities affiliated with Symphony Capital Partners, L.P., of up to 15,000,000 shares of our common stock, 2,000,000 shares of which are issuable upon the exercise of warrants held by the Selling Securityholders.
 All of the shares, if sold, will be sold by the Selling Securityholders.
-Such Selling Securityholders may sell their shares of our common stock or their warrants to purchase our common stock from time to time at market prices prevailing at the time of sale, at prices related to the prevailing market price, or at negotiated prices.
-The Company will not receive any of the proceeds from the sale of the shares or the warrants by the Selling Securityholders.
-However, in the case of the warrants issued to the Selling Securityholders, the Company will receive \$1.50 per share of common stock issued in connection with such exercise.
+Such Selling Securityholders may sell their shares of our common stock from time to time at market prices prevailing at the time of sale, at prices related to the prevailing market price, or at negotiated prices.
+The Company will not receive any of the proceeds from the sale of the shares by the Selling Securityholders.
+However, in the case of warrants issued to the Selling Securityholders on December 30, 2009, upon a cash exercise of the warrants by the Selling Securityholders, the Company will receive the exercise price of \$1.94 per share of its common stock exercised.
 If the warrants are exercised in a cashless exercise, the Company will not receive any proceeds from the exercise of the warrants.